 Pennzoil Platinum performs well, is easy to find at retail locations, and costs much less than boutique synthetic oils such as Redline or Amsoil.
 You can pick up a 5 liter jug for around $20 from Walmart, making it an excellent value.
 Used oil analysis of Pennzoil Platinum consistently shows very good results, even with long oil change intervals.
-Factoring in a combination of performance, availability and value, this is the best overall synthetic oil for most drivers.
+Factoring in a combination of performance, availability and value, this is one of the best overall synthetic oil for most drivers.

 Widely considered to be the best synthetic oil money can buy, AMSOIL would be the #1 choice if it weren't for its high price tag (nearly double that of Pennzoil Platinum) and the fact that it's harder to find unless you're ordering online.
 AMSOIL synthetic oil can withstand extreme temperatures and holds up very well under extended drain intervals, as shown by scores of used oil sample analysis results.
 If you want the best and don't mind paying for it, it's the way to go.